PowerShell in Visual Studio Code

 CodeLens Pester Symbol Support

-CodeLens function reference support shows the number of times a function is referenced within your code and allows you to jump to specific references.
+CodeLens reference support shows the number of times a symbol is referenced within your code and allows you to jump to specific references.

 CodeLens Function Reference Support